bear-rsg/4m-association/themes/pelican-bootstrap3/README.md

 ### Translations

 This template can be translated using pybabel and the enclosed Makefile.
-See [Localizing themes with Jinja2](https://github.com/getpelican/pelican-plugins/blob/master/i18n_subsites/localizing_using_jinja2.rst) for more details and pointers.title: (.*)
+See [Localizing themes with Jinja2](https://github.com/getpelican/pelican-plugins/blob/master/i18n_subsites/localizing_using_jinja2.rst) for more details and pointers.
-date: 2021-03-31

-date: 2021-03-30

 [This is the website of the original author](http://dandydev.net)

-If you want more examples of what you could do with this theme, have a [look here](EXAMPLES.md).title: (.*)
+If you want more examples of what you could do with this theme, have a [look here](EXAMPLES.md).
-date: 2021-03-31

-date: 2021-03-30

 ![](screenshot.png)